johnpapa/angular-styleguide/README.md

 ### Overall Guidelines
 ###### [Style [Y150](#style-y150)]

   - Have a near term view of implementation and a long term vision.
-In other words, start small and but keep in mind on where the app is heading down the road.
+In other words, start small but keep in mind on where the app is heading down the road.
 All of the app's code goes in a root folder named `app`.
 All content is 1 feature per file.
 Each controller, service, module, view is in its own file.
 All 3rd party vendor scripts are stored in another root folder and not in the `app` folder.
 I didn't write them and I don't want them cluttering my app (`bower_components`, `scripts`, `lib`).

     Note: Find more details and reasoning behind the structure at [this original post on application structure](http://www.johnpapa.net/angular-app-structuring-guidelines/).